2KAbhishek/AZ-900/Notes/Benefits-Of-Cloud.md

 ## Disaster Recovery

-The ability of a system to recover from faiure within a period of time and how much data is lost.
+The ability of a system to recover from failure within a period of time and how much data is lost.

 ## Global Reach